williamhoos/testrepo/docs/source/overview.rst

 It is **recommended** that this documentation be read in the order listed.
 Accordingly, if you elect to skip around within the documentation, be aware that it is written assuming that the preceding sections have been read so you may find it necessary to backtrack to fill in missing concepts and terminology.

-The documentation is divided into the three major functional aspects of the PEER system, and in turn to the subsystems and individual components addressed to the following user groups:
+The documentation is divided into the data workflow, and the three major functional aspects of the PEER system that influence or generate the content of the data workfow, as well as the subsystems and individual components addressed in each of the three user groups:

+* :ref: `Data`

 * :ref:`Participants`